 - Marizol Gold - This German heirloom from the 1800s.
 These are flattened, deeply ribbed, red and gold bicolor tomatoes.
 It's a prolific producer with delicious flavor.

-- Mary Robinson's German Bicolor - This is a large, yellow fruit that with lots of red shading and stripes.
+- Mary Robinson's German Bicolor - This is a large, yellow fruit with lots of red shading and stripes.
 It's sweet and mild in flavor.

 - Nature's Riddle -This Russian tomato is golden-yellow with salmon-pink streaks and blushes.
 It's sweet-flavored with a meaty texture.

 - Old German - Southern Exposure Seed Exchange introduced this Mennonite family heirloom in 1985.
 It has outstanding flavor and its color is yellow with a red center through the whole tomato.
 The fruits often weigh more than a pound.

 - Pineapple - This two-pound tomato is beautiful to serve with its yellow skin and red marbling.
 It has a sweet and fruity flavor.

 - Plum Tigris - These 4-ounce fruits are plum-shaped and have unusual bright red and yellow stripes.
 It has good flavor.

 - Red Zebra - This is Green Zebra in a fire-engine-red dress with bright yellow stripes.
 It's a sweet tomato full of flavor.

-- Striped Cavern (Schimmeig Stoo) - These fruits are shaped like a bell pepper and have red skin with vibrant yellow stripes.
+- Striped Cavern (Schimmeig Stoo) - These fruits are shaped like bell pepper and have red skin with vibrant yellow stripes.
 Great stuffing tomato (try it with cheese).

 - Striped Roman (Speckled Roman) - Striped Roman is an amazing-looking variety that you'll never recognize as a tomato.
 The fruit’s unique shape is cylindrical, 3" x 5" long, and pointy.
 Their base color is red, but they have wavy yellow stripes.
 It's a meaty and excellent-flavored tomato.